What’s the best way to save?

 Footnotes

 Wisconsin taxpayers are eligible for a state income tax deduction for contributions to the Edvest 529 College Savings Plan.
-The maximum contribution deduction for the 2023 tax year is:
+The maximum deduction on contributions made to an Edvest 529 plan for the 2024 tax year is:

-• $3,860 per Beneficiary for a single filer or married couple filing a joint return; or
+- $5,000 per Beneficiary for single filers or married couples filing a joint return; or